 Changes in appetite

-Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of better appetite among people with advanced metastatic cancers treated with astragalus polysaccharides
+Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently): People with advanced metastatic cancers treated with astragalus polysaccharides showed better appetite in a small study.

 Fatigue